ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 |U: the Update flag         | A: Aktualisieren-Flag    | object common.read                                | update object on incoming GroupValue_Responses |
 |I: the Initialization flag | I: Initialisierungs-Flag | object native.autoread                            |                                                |

+# Monitoring and Error Tracking
+Openknx uses sentry.io for application monitoring and error tracking.
+It aids developers to better hunt bugs and gain field usage data.
+The identification of an user is tracked in a pseudonymised way.
+Data is sent to Iobroker Sentry server hosted in Germany.
+If you have allowed iobroker GmbH to collect diagnostic data then also your anonymous installation ID is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.

 # Features
 * stable and reliable knx stack
 * Automatic encoding/deconding of KNX datagrams for most importants DPTs, raw read and write for other DPTs